Salmonella Testing

 Accredited Excellence

-ISO/IEC 17025:2017 Accredited & FDA LAAF Recognized.
+ISO/IEC 17025:2017 Accredited by PJLA & FDA LAAF Recognized.
 Your results are legally defensible.

 Rapid Turnaround